 How popular is the baby name Marigold in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Marigold and check out all the blog posts that mention the name Marigold.
+Plus, check out all the blog posts that mention the name Marigold.

 Just a few weeks after Adnil came up in Notes and Queries, another contributor wrote: